Botswana's 2019 election: A baptism of fire for democracy | DW | 21.10.2019

 Botswana is often hailed as the "sparkling diamond" among Africa's democracies.
 The diamond-rich country in southern Africa has for decades been one of the most stable nations on the continent.
 Changes in government have always been very peaceful, notes Gladys Mokhawa, a political scientist at the University of Botswana in the capital Gaborone.
 That is due in particular to the political tradition of Botswana.
 Usually, the president resigns a year and a half before the end of the second term of office and hands the leadership of the party and government over to a designated successor to ensure a smooth transition of power.

-But the general election slated for October 23 heralds a departure after a fierce power struggle erupted within the ruling Botswana Democratic Party (BDP) and the head of state prematurely handed over office to a successor.
-In April, Ian Khama was replaced as president by his chosen successor Mokgweetsi Masisi.
+But in the run-up to October 23 general election a fierce power struggle erupted within the ruling Botswana Democratic Party (BDP) and the head of state prematurely handed over office to a successor.
+In April 2018, Ian Khama was replaced as president by his chosen successor Mokgweetsi Masisi.
 Shortly thereafter, however, the two had a falling out, with each accusing the other of acting autocratically.
 Their mudslinging poisoned the atmosphere within the BDP.

 Read more: Botswana: Mokgweetsi Masisi takes over presidency amid opposition resurgence